Getting a Mortgage If You’re a Teacher

 - Finding the best lenders for teacher mortgages

-- Securing the lowest interest rate and filing you application
+- Securing the lowest interest rate and filing your application

 Which lenders offer the best mortgage deals?

-This depends on which route you take – will you go for a scheme or help from a relative, for example.
-Some lenders are better at certain types of mortgages than others, so it’s difficult to pin down exactly which is best for teachers.
+This depends on your route – will you go for a scheme or help from a relative, for example.
+Some lenders are better at certain types of mortgages than others, so it’s difficult to pinpoint exactly which is best for teachers.

-Other than Teachers Building Society, there are no banks or building societies that specialise in this one profession, but there are some who might excel at low income mortgages, for example, such as Aldermore, which has a minimum salary of £10,000, or Precise Mortgages with a £15,000 cap.
+Other than Teachers Building Society, there are no banks or building societies that specialise in this one profession, but there are some who might excel at low-income mortgages, such as Aldermore, which has a minimum salary of £10,000, or Precise Mortgages, with a £15,000 cap.

-While there may be some deals that can be found in a quick online search, such as the Hero mortgage range from Kensington Mortgages (for key workers), in an ever-changing financial climate, it’s very tricky to know which products still exist on the market.
+While some deals may be found in a quick online search, such as Kensington Mortgages’ Hero mortgage range (for key workers), in an ever-changing financial climate, it’s tricky to know which products still exist on the market.

 How do you qualify for a mortgage as a teacher?

-You’ll likely be granted the best mortgage deals out there if you’ve been fully qualified for many years and have a good credit history behind you, however attractive loan terms are not exclusive to just veteran educators.
+You’ll likely be granted the best mortgage deals if you’ve been fully qualified for many years and have a good credit history behind you; however, attractive loan terms are not exclusive to veteran educators.

 While lenders will look at applicants on a case-by-case basis, they will typically be looking at whether you fit the following criteria: